rymane/katacoda-scenarios/CI/intro.md

 #### This tutorial has the following structure:
 1. Express application overview
-2. Automated testing with `Jest` and `Supertest`
+2. Introduction to API endpoints testing with Jest and Supertest
-  3. Intro to API endpoints testing with Jest and Supertest
+3. Automated integration testing for API endpoints with Jest and Supertest
-  4. Show how to write automated mocha tests with `Jest` / `Supertest`
-5. Static code analysis with ESLint
+4. Static code analysis with ESLint
-6. Continous Integration with GitHub Actions
+5. Continous Integration with GitHub Actions
-  7. Show how to run automated tests and linting in a CI workflow using GitHub Actions
+6. Show how to run automated tests and linting in a CI workflow using GitHub Actions